TRANSMISSION TOWER GROUNDING 101 EASY AND SHORT DISCUSSION

 Requirement for a Tower Grounding Device

-The grounding devices for the transmission tower and distribution tower are used to direct any lightning current and power-frequency short-circuit currents into the earth.
-They are designed to maintain suitable lightning protection levels for transmission and distribution lines and ensure the safety of persons around the towers.
+The transmission tower grounding devices basically conducts the direct lightning current and power-frequency short-circuit currents efficiently into the earth.
+They are critical components which ensures the safety of persons around the towers as they hold certain lightning protection levels.

-When lightning strikes the transmission tower, lightning current i flows into the earth through the tower and the tower grounding device, and the rise in tower top potential is mainly determined by the overall performance of the tower grounding device
+Whenever there is a lightning strike, lightning current i is directed to the earth through the tower and the tower grounding device, therefore, the potential rise in the tower top depends upon the performance of the grounding device.

 Components of the tower grounding device